TrippingLettuce/ChatGPT-Generated-Articles-to-WordPress/README.md

 # ChatGPT_Generated_Articles_to_WordPress
+#### Single Template
-Currently set to generate articles with 3 images from prompt and 3 text blocks (200-500) words long.
+Set to generate articles with 3 images from prompt and 3 text blocks (200-500) words long.
-Can be easly configured in template.py
+Can be easily configured in template.py
 Taking prompts (Locations) in from loc.txt
 Using OpenAI and Bing API.

+#### Multiple Template
+Set to generate articles with 3 images from prompt and 3 text blocks (200-500) words long.
+Into 5 different sub category, all located in blog section.
+These categories include Tour Guides on Cities, Best Beaches, Best Places for Cheap Money, Most Beautiful Places in the World, Best Hotels on the World.

+Make sure to have correct link when using restAPI to send post

 ## Example Website that uses this repo